On ordinary isogeny graphs with level structure: The structure of the crater

 Let $(s,t,c)\in\cS$ such that $s$ is minimal.
 It follows from Lemma \ref{lem:connected} that $h_1/s=h_2/t$.
 It implies that $t$ is also minimal.
 Let $(s',t',c')\in\mathcal{S}$ and write $s''=\textup{gcd}(s',s)$.
 There are nonnegative integers $a_1,a_2$ such that $s''\equiv a_1s+a_2s'\pmod {h_1}$.
 Lemma \ref{lem:connected} implies that

 As $s$ is minimal, we see that $s''=s$ and $s'=ds$ for some integer $d$.
-It follows that $t'=h_2 s'/h_1=d h_2s/h_1=dt$ as required. \end{proof} From now on, we shall always write $s$ and $t$ for the minimal integers given by Lemma~\ref{prop:st}.
+It follows that $t'=h_2 s'/h_1=d h_2s/h_1=dt$ as required. \end{proof} From now on, we shall always write $s$ and $t$ for the minimal integers given by {Proposition}~\ref{prop:st}.

 \begin{defn} We call a vertex $v\in V(\cC_0)$ \textbf{central} if there exists some positive integer $\alpha$ and a blue path of length $\alpha s$ connecting $v_1$ to $v$.\end{defn} \begin{remark} Suppose that $v$ is a central vertex.
 Then Proposition~\ref{prop:st} tells us that there is a nonnegative integer $\alpha'$ such that there is a green path of length $\alpha't$ connecting $v_1$ to $v$.
 In other words, we may give an equivalent definition central vertices using green paths. \end{remark}